golemfactory/golem-rd/Lottery-driven-verification.md

 ## Key points

-1. Provider never gets paid for bad work: Provider that does 100% incorrect work (delivers junk), has 100% chance of getting 0 reward
+1. Assuming no Sybil attack, Provider never gets paid for bad work: Provider that does 100% incorrect work (delivers junk), has 100% chance of getting 0 reward
-1. Provider that does 100% correct work, still gets his expected payout in the long run
+1. Assuming no Sybil attack, Provider that does 100% correct work, still gets his expected payout in the long run
-1. Adding junk into a batch of correct results never increases the expected payout
 2. The only redundancy that works from the Requestor's perspective, is the redundancy done by the Reguestor
 3. All agents are selfish and rational, i.e. they seek to optimize their net gain.

-   for now assume no agent want's to *spend* to hurt the network (no grieving)
+   for now assume no agent wants to *spend* to hurt the network (no griefing)

 ## Flow